 Will Pantelis is an aspiring 20-year-old musician, studying Music Education (Sonic Arts) at the University of Adelaide.
-On top of being a part time student, he is working on writing and producing his own album.
-We sat down with Will to find out more about his music and what it’s like being an aspiring artist in Adelaide.
+In addition to being a part time student, he’s also working on writing and producing his own album.
+We sat down with Will to find out more about his music, and what it’s like being an aspiring artist in Adelaide.

 When did you discover your passion for music?

 I’ve always liked music to a degree, but I think it only really became a vital part of my life in Year 9, at age 14 or 15.
 It was nice to have something I could rely on without feelings of guilt.

 Honestly, it was the only thing I found interesting whilst also being simultaneously decent at it!
 I have always been a huge fan of numbers but unfortunately, the only career paths based around numeracy are taken by calculators, so I decided I had to pick something else.
 I transferred into Music Education after a year at university as I believed it would look better on my resume in the future, but we’ll see how that all pans out in a few years.

 Tell me about this album that you’re working on?
 What’s it about, What’s involved, etc?